 Credit Score Weight

-When building credit, it is very important to have both installment loans and revolving loans, because credit models will want you to prove yourself capable of handling different type of loans.
-The recommended number for a proper credit mix is: three revolving loans and two installment loans.
+When building credit, it is very important to have both installment loans and revolving loans, because credit models will want you to prove yourself capable of handling different types of loans.
+The recommended number for a proper credit mix is three revolving loans and two installment loans.
 (For more on this read: The 5 Most Important Factors In A FICO Score)